Standing Together Against Suspension & Expulsion in Early Childhood: Resources

 New Research: Implicit bias and early childhood educators

 We all have implicit biases, yet we don’t often know what to do with them - how to examine, respond to and change them.
 As a longtime leader in the anti-bias field, NAEYC is committed to bringing new research and resources to you, in order to shine a light on how we can, collectively and individually, reduce our biases and improve our policies and practices to better serve young children and their families.
 That is why we welcome new research from Dr. Walter Gilliam and a team at the Yale Child Study Center that explores the implicit biases of early childhood educators and the impact those biases may have on their expectations of children’s behavior and recommendations related to suspension and expulsion.

 We are also proud of early childhood educators’ role in collecting the data for the survey.
-We know that, when fully informed about what this research was addressing, all but one educator choose to remain in the study.
+We know that, when fully informed about what this research was addressing, all but one educator chose to remain in the study.
 The truth is that nearly 90% of American voters say early childhood educators are important members of their communities, on par with firefighters and nurses.
 Yet it’s not often that early childhood educators have the opportunity to display true courage on a national stage, as firefighters and nurses so often do.
 Willingly holding up a mirror to examine one’s own biases, however, takes courage; courage that is displayed by few members of any profession.
 We are proud to stand as an example for other individuals and professions in tackling head-on the issues that prevent us from fulfilling our shared mission and vision to ensure that all children have equitable access to high-quality, developmentally-appropriate early childhood education.